stepanblyschak/SONiC/doc/mlnx_only_doc/hw-mgmt-sxcore-new-sync.md

 1) sxdkernel stop -> generates sxcore REMOVE udev event -> hw-mgmt removes mlxsw_minimal driver
 2) same as cold boot

-# hw-mgmt and MGPIR

-Regardless of the state of PMLP register, mlxsw_minimal driver now uses MGPIR register which has static information about the number of modules.
-No synchronizations based on PortInitDone is required here.

 # Mannual testing